MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-use-the-sharepoint-migration-tool.md

 |Time stamp on files or object in the source location changes during migration  <br/> |Only the changed file will be migrated.  <br/> |
 |Source is a file share.  <br/> |Validation for migration will be based on the file/folder path.  <br/> |
 |Source is an on-premises SharePoint Server/  <br/> |Validation for migration will be based on list item GUID.
 Use the folder path as a fallback.  <br/> |

+## Availability
+> [!NOTE]
+> Currently the **SharePoint Migration Tool** is not available for users of Office 365 operated by 21Vianet in China. </br></br> It is also not available for users of Office 365 with the German cloud with the data trustee, *German Telekom*.
+However, it is supported for users in Germany whose data location is not in the German datacenter.

 ## Related Topics
 <a name="BKMK_Settings"> </a>